-Pressing the "Up" or "Down" buttons does not change the display:
+Pressing the "Up" or "Down" buttons does not change the display: (Step 6 in Test steps)

 1) Turn the MCT on and check for approximately 3 plus volts from "G" to each PAD of "R1" not the top of the resistor but the PADS.
 If there is only voltage on one side, re-solder the resistor contact on the other side and re-check to make sure there is voltage on both PADS of "R1".
 This should resolve this situation.